 - Do have a product demo.
 It’s as much of a chance to assess the vendor’s team as the product.
 And make sure they’re willing to tailor the demo to your needs.

-- Do make sure you understand the licensing model, including any setup costs or costs for add-on features, and how it will impact you as your business grows.
+- Do make sure you understand the licensing model, including any costs for setup or add-on features, and think about it will impact you as your business grows.

 - Do look for vendors that will tailor a demo to your specific use case – maybe even using your own test data.